Body

 The use of Doodle to schedule is not approved or supported by Rice OIT.
 Doodle has documented accessibility issues and can exclude some disabled people from using your poll.

-Google Forms or Microsoft Forms can also be used for registration of events.
+Google Forms or Microsoft Forms can also be used to schedule or register participants for events.
 Zoom also has the capability to schedule and customize a meeting with registration.

 For more information on how to create accessible forms, see the Forms section of this site.